morinokami/twitter-image-downloader/README.md

 ## What it does
-With this program, you can download all images uploaded by a specific twitter user.
+Download all images uploaded by a specified Twitter user.

 ## What you need